 Detecting Plagiarism in ICS

 Plagiarism is a recognized problem at UCI and nationwide, and our classes in ICS are not immune.
-To make it as easy as possible for instructors to detect plagiarized solutions to assignments, ICS offers the services described below.
+Below is a summary of some of the issues to consider and services available.

 Detecting Plagiarism in Code

-To detect plagiarized code, we use the MOSS system.
+To detect plagiarized code, the most popular tool is the MOSS system.
 (If you already know you want to use MOSS this quarter, skip to "Getting Started" below).
-ICS has hired a grad student to handle the logistics--packaging up students' solutions, submitting them for automated examination, reviewing the results, and passing them along to the instructor.
-We have provided this service for the past five years, and every quarter, it has resulted in the detection of some plagiarized assignments.
+Using MOSS involves packaging up students' solutions, submitting them for automated examination, and reviewing the results.

 Here's a bit of background about the process: There's a long history of automated systems for detecting plagiarized code.
 They're useful for detecting "equivalence classes" of programs, though of course a trained human eye still needs to review what the system turns up before any accusations are made.